 The HEAR Service pioneered patient-centered hearing rehabilitation.
 Those principles were embraced and taken into DWM Audiology, in partnership with Ross Dineen and later Kate Moore.
 Acoustic shock was first identified in call centre employees by Janice Milhinch, a colleague in my clinic, in the late 1990s.
 I have worked intensively with acoustic shock and tensor tympani syndrome (TTS) patients since 2002.

-I have found it fascinating and a priviledge to take a deep dive with each patient: to explore, reveal, evaluate, explain and treat their unique, hidden auditory, psychological, neural and somatic pathways.
-Once patients understand how the brain processes sound subconsciously and how their tinnitus reaction, hyperacusis, TTS or misophonia has developed, there is potential for reversal.
+I have found it fascinating and a priviledge to take a deep dive with each patient: to explore, reveal, evaluate, explain and triage treatment of their unique, hidden auditory, psychological, neural and somatic pathways.

 This understanding provides reassurance, relief, insight and a personalised, targeted framework for treatment.
 Importantly, this understanding is of therapeutic benefit by limiting, and often halting, further escalation.